 Then one day, I fell in love with a man, who was crazy about football.
 There was no way around it.
 I had to learn.
 I wanted to learn and understand the game.
 So I bought the “Football for Dummies” book and I studied it.
 Literally, studied it.

 After reading the book it made so much sense.
 I learned that anytime you stick 22 men in high-tech plastic helmets on a football field and have them continually run great distances at incredible speeds and slam into each other, wearing colorful clothing, people will watch.

 Today, 12 years later, I am much more familiar with the game and the culture of the game.
 Occasionally, I watch it with my husband and quite enjoy it.

 It was not until last year, I threw my first Super Bowl party.
 We invited a lot of friends, each of which brought a dish.
 There was so much food on the table and we were very loud.
 We had so much fun.

 All of a sudden, I felt like I was one of them.

 As we are approaching the big game day, I started thinking about dishes that I could easily make for a Super Bowl party at home.
 For this year, I decided to stick to the classics like burgers, dips, chicken wings, etc. and share those recipes with you.

-There are just a couple of places you can go to eat a burger on our little island, Virgin Gorda.
+There are just a couple of places you can go to eat a burger on our island, Virgin Gorda.
 In my opinion, one of these places is Saba Rock.
-I recently wrote a post about Saba Rock and if you want, you can read about it here.
+I recently wrote a post about Saba Rock and if you want, you can read it here.